Chapter 12.60

 For minor arterial roadways, access to adjacent land use is balanced with through-traffic movement.
 Partial access control is required.

-(c) Neighborhood Collector.
-The purpose of neighborhood collectors is to distribute local traffic from arterials and local access streets, and provide direct access for abutting properties.
+(c) Major Collector.
+The purpose of major collectors is to distribute local traffic from arterials and local access streets and provide direct access for abutting properties.
 Typically, collector streets are not continuous for any great length, nor do they form a connected network by themselves.

-For neighborhood collector roadways, access to adjacent land use is balanced with through-traffic movement, but access control is less restrictive than for minor arterial roadways.
+For major collector roadways, access to adjacent land use is balanced with through-traffic movement, but access control is less restrictive than for minor arterial roadways.

 Direct property access is paramount for local access streets in residential areas, which experience the lowest level of access management.

 (3) Classification of Specific Streets.
-The city shall maintain an arterial/collector atlas that will regularly be updated by the city.
+The city shall maintain an online arterial/collector atlas that will regularly be updated by the city.
 The arterial atlas will designate a functional classification for each street in the city.
 Applicants should consult the arterial/collector atlas to determine the functional classification of the roadway they are seeking to access.
 (Ord.
+3535 § 1, 2024; Ord.
 3060 § 1, 2008).

 12.60.050 Application process.

 (2) Approval.
-The issuance or denial of the connection permit shall be made administratively by the director.
+The issuance or denial of the permit shall be made administratively by the engineer.

 (4) Permit Issuance.
-In order to receive a connection permit the applicant must comply with the following:
+To receive a permit the applicant must comply with the following:

-(b) If the proposed connection is an expansion or change of use of a pre-existing nonconforming connection, the applicant must demonstrate that the proposed connection will not substantially adversely affect the safety of the connected roadway segment; and
+(b) If the proposed connection is an expansion or change of use of a preexisting nonconforming connection, the applicant must demonstrate that the proposed connection will not substantially adversely affect the safety of the connected roadway segment.

 (d) Application of the standards of this chapter to the development would be grossly disproportional to the impacts created.

 (6) Interim Access.
-When and if a property/parcel cannot meet current access spacing standards, an interim connection permit may be issued.
-The purpose of the interim connection permit is to allow access that does not meet approved access spacing standards, until such time when acceptable access spacing standards can be met.
-An interim connection permit shall be granted upon meeting all of the following criteria:
+When and if a property/parcel cannot meet current access spacing standards, an interim connection may be approved by the engineer.
+The purpose of the interim connection is to allow access that does not meet approved access spacing standards, until such time when acceptable access spacing standards can be met.
+An interim permit shall be granted upon meeting all the following criteria:

 (e) The property owner agrees to vacate (and close) the interim access when an appropriate alternative access is identified and constructed which meets the current access spacing criteria; and

 (7) Suspension.
-The director shall have the right to suspend a connection permit where the applicant fails to comply with the conditions and access standards of the connection permit.
-The connection permit can be reinstated upon compliance with the conditions and access standards of the connection permit.
-If after 180 days the applicant has failed to comply with the permit conditions, the director has the right to revoke the connection permit.
+The director shall have the right to suspend a permit where the applicant fails to comply with the conditions and access standards of the permit.
+The permit can be reinstated upon compliance with the conditions and access standards of the permit.
+If after 180 days the applicant has failed to comply with the permit conditions, the director has the right to revoke the permit.

 (8) Cross Access Easement.
-Applicants that request a connection permit may be required to provide a cross access easement on the property for which the connection permit is requested, as well as on adjacent properties under the applicant’s ownership.
+Applicants that request a permit may be required to provide a cross access easement on the property for which the permit is requested, as well as on adjacent properties under the applicant’s ownership.
 The determination of the need for a cross access easement shall be made administratively by the director.
-The cross access easement location and description shall be described in the connection permit.
+The cross access easement location and description shall be described in the permit.
 (Ord.
+3535 § 1, 2024; Ord.
 3060 § 1, 2008).

 12.60.060 Access standards.